 This is how time is measured in a practical day-to-day way.
 But it does not explain the mind’s perception of time; of how, when my dear friend is supervising an examination room, time for him drags at a snail’s pace whereas time for the students, with so much to do, races like a mouse (a house mouse’s actual top speed is 13kmh while it ‘feels like’ 260kmh. another time-distorting example).
 This pocket-watch device is simply the measure of our observation of the motion of our planet in relation to the observable environment in which we exist, but is that all there is to time?

 I needed more.
 If my dear friend had been a retired Physics teacher he might have said that, according to Minkowski, who was Einstein’s Professor, time is the 4th dimension of Space-Time, additional to the three spatial dimensions of length, breadth and depth.
 This formed a basis for Einstein’s theory of relativity.
-While the watch is a time-based micro management tool, Minkowski and Einstein were trying to understand macro time in a past, present and future sense.
+While the watch is an earth/sun-based micro management tool, Minkowski and Einstein were trying to understand macro time in a universal cosmic sense.
 But what does this 4th dimension mean?
 The three dimensions of space are easy enough to understand because we can see them, but no-one seems to quite understand how time works as a 4th dimension.

 So, the mechanical devices that monitor time, as observed by the rotation of earth relative to the moon, sun and other stars, are in fact no more than human inventions by which we try to control time, without which the organisation of our civilisation would fall apart.
 We also have a theoretical, invisible ‘fourth dimension’ formula that Minkowski and Einstein understand, but which is incomprehensible to most humans.
 And we also know that light, or the speed of it, seems to have a real effect on ‘time’ in a cosmological environment.
 So is time the effect of the motion of our planet on our lives, a fourth dimension of nature or is it the process of the motion of light particles?
 Or does time, perhaps, only exist in our minds?